-Interview, Jeffrey Silverman, Georgian Bureau Chief, Veterans Today, On-line American-based Journals for Clandestine Services.
+Interview, Jeffrey Silverman, Georgian Bureau Chief, VT, On-line American-based Journals for Clandestine Services.

 - What is going in Belarus, how the situation may impact the Georgian reality?